apache/qpid-proton/docs/connect-config.md

-# Connection Configuration
+# Connection Configuration {#connect-config}

-Proton clients can read default connection information from a configuration file.
+Proton clients can read default connection configuration from a configuration file.

 If the environment variable `MESSAGING_CONNECT_FILE` is set, it is the